Experts raise questions about severity of Trump's COVID-19

 The Infectious Disease Society of America says dexamethasone is beneficial in people with critical or severe COVID-19 who require extra oxygen.
 But studies show that the drug is not helpful – and may even be harmful – in people with a milder case of the illness.

+Given the patient is 74 years old, overweight and possibly at high risk of complications, “they were aggressive at the beginning,” said Dr. Stuart Cohen, chief of infectious disease at California’s UC Davis Health.

-Doctors who have been treating COVID-19 patients for months said Trump, who surprised cheering supporters outside the hospital by riding past in a motorcade Sunday evening, could still be discharged from the hospital.
+He and other doctors who have been treating COVID-19 patients for months said Trump, who surprised cheering supporters outside the hospital by riding past in a motorcade Sunday evening, could still be discharged from the hospital.
 Trump returned to Walter Reed National Military Medical Center after the short trip.
+[L1N2GV0B3]

 “He’s not going to go to a home where there’s no medical care.
 There’s basically a hospital in the White House,” said Dr. Walid Gellad, professor of medicine at University of Pittsburgh.

-“The biggest question would be is there a risk of deterioration, or is he on a good trajectory?” he said.
+“The biggest question would be is there a risk of deterioration, or is he on a good trajectory?”
+Dr. Adalja said.

 COVID-19 is often characterized as having two phases - the viral infection itself and in some cases an overreaction of the body’s immune system that can cause organ damage.
-“People sort of putter along for up to a week ...then everything goes downhill very quickly,” said Dr. Stuart Cohen, chief of infectious disease at California’s UC Davis Health.
+“People sort of putter along for up to a week ...then everything goes downhill very quickly,” Dr. Cohen said.
 “It is always hard to predict who that is going to happen in.”

 Doctors said COVID-19 patients who have had a good response to treatment can leave the hospital relatively quickly, but they will still need to be closely monitored.